+- The Serious and Organised Crime

+Unit (SOCU) which has a strong focus on

+reducing the considerable harm and threat

+caused by organised crime and county lines

+groups.

-- The Serious and Organised Crime Unit (SOCU) - which has a strong focus on reducing the considerable harm and threat caused by organised crime and county lines groups. - The Cyber Crime Team which both investigates and supports communities in the fight against cyber crime. - The Economic Crime Unit (ECU) which investigates fraud and through locally-based Financial Investigators uses powers under the Proceeds of Crime Act (POCA) to seize the ill-gotten gains of criminals. - The Digital Media Investigation Unit which supports officers and staff through the analysis of seized media and also investigates reports of online abuse. - The Force Intelligence Bureau which receives, assesses and analyses intelligence in support of colleagues across the Constabulary.
+- The Cyber Crime Team which both investigates and supports communities in the fight against cyber crime.

+- The Economic Crime Unit (ECU) which investigates fraud and through locally based Financial Investigators uses powers under the Proceeds of Crime Act (POCA) to ensure crime doesn't pay.

+- The Digital Media Investigation Unit which supports officers and staff through the analysis of seized media and also investigates reports of online abuse.

+- The Force Intelligence Bureau which receives, assesses and analyses intelligence in support of colleagues across the Constabulary.